 This is an old review.
 This product was quite new and innovative at the time.
 I also normally only write about white goods.
-I’m writing about the Tefal Quick cup because I have bought one myself, and would like to give an opinion on it.
+I wrote about the Tefal Quick cup because I had bought one myself, and wanted to give an opinion on it.

 I saw the Tefal Quick cup on the Gadget show, and then later on breakfast TV.
 I was attracted to it because it saves energy.
 They say it is 65% cheaper than a conventional kettle.
 It isn’t clear if this figure is derived by comparing boiling a filled kettle, or by only boiling a cupful of water in a standard kettle (I suspect the former).
 If it is the former then it’s an unfair comparison.
 However, just as importantly (to me), it saves a lot of time.
 It can deliver piping hot water within 3 seconds, and I can make a mug full of tea in less than 15 seconds – having only heated the exact amount of water I needed.

 I must be getting more impatient as I get older because a constant annoyance to me is how long normal kettles take to boil water.
 They are also very noisy whilst doing so.
 I get annoyed too at how you can’t easily boil exactly the amount you need so you always end up heating some of the water for nothing.
 This water then just cools down in the kettle waiting to be boiled up again next time.
 Modern kettles have got better at allowing you to boil smaller amounts, but it’s still difficult or impossible to boil just exactly how much you need with a standard kettle.